-Also, students seeking help in finding a place of worship in the Raleigh community may contact the chapel staff for help.
 Regardless of one's faith heritage, the chaplain is available to provide help to students as they seek a faith community with which to affiliate.
-Students may call the office or stop by to talk about local congregations and how to arrange transportation.
+Students may call the office or stop by to talk about local congregations.

 Students are invited to visit with the staff and make use of the Jones Chapel Meditation Room and Reading Room, as well as to participate in the community worship services each Wednesday at 10 a.m. in Jones Chapel.
 Students are encouraged to come by the office to tour the chapel and to inquire about programs being offered.